Growth of quasi-convex subgroups in groups with a constricting element: Finding a quasi-convex element

 \section{Finding a quasi-convex element}

-Given a torsion-free hyperbolic group $G$ containing a loxodromic element $g_0$ and an infinite index quasi-convex subgroup $H$, one can find another loxodromic element $g\in G$ conjugate to $g_0$ so that $H$ has trivial intersection with $\langle g\rangle$ \cite[Theorem 1]{Ar01}.
-The goal of this section is to reimplement this fact in our setting, using a <<quasi-convex element>> instead of a loxodromic element.
-In this section, we fix constants $\mu\ge 1$, $\nu\ge 0$ and a $(\mu,\nu)$-path system group $(G,X,\Gamma)$.
+Given a torsion-free hyperbolic group $G$ containing a loxodromic element $g_0$ and an infinite index quasi-convex subgroup $H$, one can find another loxodromic element $g\in G$ conjugate to $g_0$ so that $H$ has trivial intersection with $\langle g\rangle$ \cite[Theorem 1]{arzhantseva_quasiconvex_2001}.
+The goal of this section is to reimplement this fact in our setting, using a ``quasi-convex element'' instead of a loxodromic element.